-In addition, if lenabasum is approved for an indication, our product labeling, advertising and promotion would be subject to regulatory requirements and continuing regulatory review.
+In addition, if any of our drug candidates are approved for an indication, our product labeling, advertising and promotion would be subject to regulatory requirements and continuing regulatory review.
 The FDA strictly regulates the promotional claims that may be made about prescription products.
 In particular, a product may not be promoted for uses that are not approved by the FDA as reflected in the product's approved labeling.
-If we receive marketing approval for lenabasum, physicians may nevertheless legally prescribe our products to their patients in a manner that is inconsistent with the approved label.
+If we receive marketing approval for any of our drug candidates, physicians may nevertheless legally prescribe such products to their patients in a manner that is inconsistent with the approved label.
 However, if we are found to have promoted such off-label uses, we may become subject to significant liability and government fines.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion and has enjoined several companies from engaging in off-label promotion.
 The FDA has also requested that companies enter into consent decrees of permanent injunctions under which specified promotional conduct is changed or curtailed.